cloudbank/issue105/README.md

 # Technologies Used
-I tried to use most recent versions of all the softwares/ technologies at present:

 Backend:
 - Java 1.8.91
 - Maven 3.3.9
 - Tomcat 8.0.36
-- MySQL 5.7.13
 - SonarCube 5.6
 - SonarScanner 2.6.1
 - EclipseNeon or SpringToolSuite 3.8 (Optional for development)